-The return of Title IV federal funds to the federal government is done within 45 days from the date in which the withdrawal is determined.
+If your school is not required to return all of the excess funds, you must return the remaining amount.
+The return of Title IV funds to the US ED is done within 45 days from the date in which the withdrawal is determined.

-Unearned Federal funds are returned in the following order, as applicable: Unsubsidized Direct Loan, Subsidized Direct Loan, PLUS Direct Loan, Pell Grant, Iraq and Afghanistan Service Grant FSEOG, TEACH Grant with the terms of the main promissory note, therefore scheduled payments to the holder of the loan over a period of time.
+Any loan funds that you must return, you (or your parent for a PLUS Loan) repay in accordance with the terms of the promissory note, therefore you will make scheduled payments to the holder of the loan over a period of time.